kstange/OPieMasque/README.md

 I've done limited testing with Classic Era and Wrath Classic because I don't play them, but I believe everything should work.
 If you report bugs or submit patches, I'll do my best to address them.

+## Special Thanks

+Thanks to [StormFX](https://github.com/StormFX), the author of Masque, for a ton of feedback and development tips and for creating a logo for the addon.

+Thanks to [Phanx](https://github.com/phanx-wow), the original author of the OPie Masque.

 ## Licensing Information

 This code has been forked with permission from the original author Phanx who no longer plays WoW.
 The code was listed with a proprietary license in its original location, but has been changed to the more permissive MIT license with permission.